-An electrical spark across the electrodes will ignite the first burner.
+An electrical spark across the electrodes will ignite the burner.
 21. Line voltage junction box

-The line voltage junction box contains the connection points for the line voltage power to the boiler (and pumps if used).

-22. Line voltage wiring connections (knockouts)

-Conduit connection points for the high voltage junction box.
-23. Low gas pressure switch

-Monitors gas supply pressure to the boiler and shuts the boiler down in the event a low gas pressure condition occurs.

-24. High gas pressure switch (not shown)

-Monitors gas supply pressure to the burner and shuts the boiler down in the event a high gas pressure condition occurs.

-25. Low voltage connection board(s)

-Connection boards used to connect external low voltage devices.
-26. Low voltage wiring connections (knockouts)

-Conduit connection points for the low voltage connection boards.
-27. Low water cutoff probe (LWCO)

-Ensures adequate water is supplied to the boiler.
+- The line voltage junction box contains the connection points for the line voltage power to the boiler (and pumps if used). - 22.
+Line voltage wiring connections (knockouts) - Conduit connection points for the high voltage junction box.23.
+Low gas pressure switch Monitors gas supply pressure to the boiler and shuts the boiler - Monitors gas supply pressure to the boiler and shuts the boiler down in the event a low gas pressure condition occurs.24.
+High gas pressure switch - Monitors gas supply pressure to the boiler and shuts the boiler down in the event a high gas pressure condition occurs. - 25.
+Low voltage connection board(s) - Connection boards used to connect external low voltage devices.
+26. Low voltage wiring connections (knockouts) - Conduit connection points for the low voltage connection boards.
+27. Low water cutoff probe (LWCO - not shown) - Ensures adequate water is supplied to the boiler.
 In the event of inadequate water levels, the boiler will shut down.